based on 13 nights & selected experiences

-Perfect vacation for couples with a sense of adventure and keen foodies
+Perfect holiday for couples with a sense of adventure and keen foodies

 Sample the finest of Malbecs in Mendoza, Argentina's wine-growing region, surrounded by mountains and vineyards

-Best visited in the spring or Fall, making it easy to avoid the school vacations
+Best visited in the spring or Autumn, making it easy to avoid the school holidays

 Be blown away by the ancient Inca ruins at Machu Picchu

-Enjoy gastronomic delights throughout, from Lima's fine-dining restaurants to the European flavors in Buenos Aires and the finest steaks you will ever try
+Enjoy gastronomic delights throughout, from Lima's fine-dining restaurants to the European flavours in Buenos Aires and the finest steaks you will ever try

 Stay at charming, boutique properties throughout where attention to detail is key